pbrdmn/brd.mn/src/pages/cv.md

 ---

+> Between 2008 and 2016, I built CMS and e-commerce web applications at Bicycling Australia and Wisdom Advertising and Design.
+Working across different industries with a variety of different clients brought new perspectives, technical challenges, and great opportunities to work closely with clients, account managers, and designers to understand requirements, scope, and deliverables.

+---

-### Senior Web Developer at Wisdom Advertising and Design
+### Web Developer at Wisdom Advertising and Design

 #### September 2012 - April 2016 (3 years, 7 months)